davxy/datawok-posts/posts/entropy.md

     I(X;Y) = H(X) - H(X|Y) = log₂6 - log₂3 = 1
     I(Y;X) = H(Y) - H(Y|X) = log₂2 - 0 = log₂2 = 1

-In the second case note that observing `X` gives full information about `Y`.

 ## Kullback-Leibler Divergence

 Also known as KL relative entropy, it provides a measure of how much two probability distributions are different from each other.

-**Definition**.
-Given two probability distributions `p` and `q` defined for the same variable `X`, the Kullback-Leibler divergence measures some kind of *distance* between the two distributions.
+Given two probability distributions `p` and `q` defined for the over the same variable `X`, the Kullback-Leibler divergence measures some kind of distance between the two distributions.

     D(p||q) = ∑ₓ p(x)·log₂(p(x)/q(x))  ∀x ∈ X